microsoft/vscode-remote-release/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report for Dev Containers/WSL/Remote Server
+name: Bug report for Dev Containers/WSL/Remote - Tunnels/VS Code Server
 about: Create a report to help us improve.
 ---